 This extra traveling taken into account, Gayah concludes that for very short trips two-way streets perform as well as or better than one-way streets at getting people to their destination faster and with fewest vehicle miles traveled.
 Only over longer distances do one-way streets perform better, but even at this scale two-way streets with left turns prohibited are superior.
 And of course, there’s less confusion with two-way networks.
 “We get complaints from people visiting downtown that our one-way streets make it confusing,” says a transportation director in Tampa Bay.

-Despite all the evidence, some cities (including our old friend Lexington with a presumably frustrated mayor Gray) still resist converting some streets for fear of congestion.
+Despite all the evidence in favor of one-way-ing, some cities (including our old friend Lexington with a presumably frustrated mayor Gray) still resist converting some streets for fear of congestion.
 But are there any more convincing downsides to conversion?
 Perhaps just one: They’re expensive.
 An upcoming conversion on Tyler and Polk streets in Dallas will cost $3 million.
 However, it’s likely that higher property and sales tax income in the long term will offset some or all of the initial costs of conversion.

 Two-way streets conversions are a simple way for cities to make their downtowns and neighborhoods great places one more.
 People get hurt and lonely when streets are reduced to high-speed thoroughfares.
 We begin to restore society when streets once again become convivial places for socializing, lingering, commerce, and moving safely.
 After decades we are finally answering the question: Should streets be two-way or freeways?